ics-software-engineering/cci-playground/README-clojure.md

 ## 5. Running the tests

 Clojure unit tests can be ran either from the IDE or from the terminal.
+I personally believe that running the tests from the terminal provide more useful feedback.

 #### Running tests from the IDE